 So, why should YOU consider a Gap Year?
-It is a surprisingly personal question, since each person has different motivations for taking a Gap Year and vastly different goals for this time period.
-One thing is certain: the experiences and skills you gain on a Gap Year will not only give you a competitive edge in college or the workforce, but a greater understanding of the world at large.
+It is a surprisingly personal question, since each person has different motivations for taking a Gap Year.
+One thing is certain: the experiences you have on a Gap Year will not only give you a competitive edge in college or the workforce, but a greater understanding of the world at large.

 Q. Why should I take a Gap Year?